 In 2017, ASD finalizes the Campus Improvements project, a four-year project that included the building of a new Elementary School Library, Learners Pool, and Gym, along with a new Middle School/High School Gym and Middle School Science wing.
 ASD Pre-Kindergarten through Grade 12 enrollment reaches 2,250 students.

-This year, the American School of Doha celebrates 30 years of trusted community excellence.
+The American School of Doha celebrates 30 years of trusted community excellence.